jbakams/slimebot-volleyball/slimebot-volleyball/README.md

 ## controllers:

-The directory contains different scripts and controller to train agent.
-Always reate a controller script in Webots, otherwise it won't recognize it for a graphic similation.
+The directory contains different scripts and controllers for training agent and to controling robot in the simulator .
+Always create a controller script within [Webots](https://cyberbotics.com), otherwise it won't recognize it for a graphic similation.

 ## environments: